robinupham/shear_pcl_cov/README.md

 ### Documentation

-Documentation will be available at [Read the Docs](https://shear-pcl-cov.readthedocs.io/), including:
+Documentation is available at [Read the Docs](https://shear-pcl-cov.readthedocs.io/), including:

 * Steps to produce all figures from the paper.